Mnuchin urges swift aid bill; ex-Fed chairs want bigger deal

-Deadlines loom as the $600 weekly federal benefits now received by tens of millions of unemployed workers are set to expire July 31.
+Deadlines loom as the extra $600 weekly benefits provided by the federal government to tens of millions of unemployed workers are set to expire July 31.
 Mnuchin, the Trump administration’s chief negotiator on economic relief, told a House hearing that Congress should pass a new rescue package by the end of the month.
 Set for partisan negotiations next week, it would be the fifth virus relief bill since the spring, when Congress dispensed and President Donald Trump approved nearly $3 trillion in emergency aid.

 “We anticipate that additional relief will be targeted to certain industries, smaller businesses and lower- to middle-income families that have been especially hard-hit by the pandemic,” Mnuchin said.
 “Our focus will be on jobs and getting all Americans back to work.”

-Note: This story has been corrected to show that an additional $300 billion was put into the Paycheck Protection Program in April.